 That’s how I had always identified myself.
-For years, I had always played three seasons and spent the summers playing on club teams, hoping to getting recruited to a top school.
+For years, I had always played three seasons and spent the summers playing on club teams.
+I was hoping to get recruited to a top school.
 On the field, I expected nothing short of perfection from myself and others expected this level of elite performance from me as well.

 That was another part of my identity.
 In school, I took honors and AP classes, trying my hardest, but in my mind, I always fell short.
 I expected perfect grades.

 This was part of my identity that others expected of me, and the part I hated.
 On teams, I was expected to lead, to go above and beyond, and to always set an example.
-At youth group, I was expected to have answers and completely trust that I was not in control.
-At home, I was expected to set and example for my brother.
+I was expected to have answers and completely trust that I was not in control at youth group.
+And at home, I was expected to set an example for my brother.

 It was all so exhausting.

 This was not only part of my identity, but part of my biology.
 In eighth grade, the doctors told me I had an autoimmune disease.
 Although I am thankful that what I have is not terminal, it is, however, chronic.

 It was the part of me I hated, the part I tried so hard to hide.
 A diagnosis that created a deep-seated hatred of my body.
 I do not mean I hate how my body looks.
 What I mean is I hate how my body does not work, and how in my mind, it’s all the things I’m not.

 My body is the source of pain, the source of so many sleepless nights and tear-filled days, the source of all my absences and missed games, and the source of all my I can’ts.